University Support Grants Program 2019

 - Improving resources to prevent plagiarism and protect copyright and intellectual property

-- Training of trainers (ToT) through activities such as: academic writing, public speaking, critical thinking, and problem solving
+- Training of trainers focused on soft skills including academic writing, public speaking, critical thinking, and problem solving

 - Establishing cooperation with universities in the region, sharing best practices, enhancing engagement of younger professors within departments and creating opportunities for them to network with colleagues from the region and/or initiate networking and collaboration through academic staff and students representatives from student councils